alexmanrique/spring-boot-application-example/README.md

 * Spring MVC with Spring Boot
 * Database H2 (In-Memory)
 * Maven
-* Intellij as IDE is preferred but not mandatory.
-We do provide code formatter for intellij and eclipse in the etc folder.

  * The architecture of the web service is built with the following components:
    * DataTransferObjects: Objects which are used for outside communication via the API